 1. Analyze the fine art market.
 The first thing to do is to gain a better understanding of the current fine art market.
 Take a closer look at your favorite artists, track their performance, and learn how to measure their investment potential.

 2. Be curious.
 If you are going to invest in fine art, you need to be curious.
-Visit different art openings and shows, talk to other art collectors, make friends with curators and art dealers, ask questions about what you are interested in, etc. It will increase your chances to make a wise purchase.
+Visit different art openings and shows, talk to other art collectors, make friends with curators and art dealers, ask questions about what you are interested in, etc. This will increase your chances to make a wise purchase.

 3. Store your art collection carefully.
 Proper art storage and conservation are of utmost importance for any collector.
 If you want your possessions to increase in value, you need to treat them carefully and protect them from any possible damage.